tachiyomiorg/website/src/help/faq/README.md

 We have no intention to host our own F-Droid repo since Tachiyomi already manages updates by itself, making the usage of F-Droid redundant.
 For more detailed info, see [this GitHub comment](https://github.com/tachiyomiorg/tachiyomi/issues/6736#issuecomment-1059608058).

-#### Can Tachiyomi read light novels?
-No. Tachiyomi is an image parser, not a text parser.

-#### Can Tachiyomi stream anime?
+#### Can Tachiyomi read light novels or stream anime?
-No. Any project that calls itself Tachiyomi that supports anime is **not affiliated with the main project**.
+No, Tachiyomi is only focused on delivering a great manga experience.

 #### Can Tachiyomi sync between devices?
-No. But you can use Tachiyomi backup and restore features to save and load manga database and move manga content to another device.
+No, but you can use the backup and restore feature to save and load data between devices.

 ### Library